 And does Titan have seasons to change those levels in the lake?
 Yes, systems of precipitation move and correspond to seasons that are unique to Titan, according to a study done by Stephane Le Moulic.
 She used images from a five-year span of Cassini observations using the visual and infrared spectrometer showed the methane/ethane cloud cover shifting from the north pole as Titan's winter transitioned to spring.
 Temperature changes were measured for the seasons and were shown to even fluctuate on a daily basis much like our planet but on a smaller scale (1.5 Kelvin difference, with a change of -40 C in the southern hemisphere and a change of 6 C in the northern hemisphere).
 In fact, as summer approaches Titan, light winds are generated which can actually form waves on the surfaces of the lakes.
-On top of that, a cyanide vortex was observed to form at the south pole as this transition occurred (NASA/JPL "The Many Moods," Betz "Toxic," Hayes 27-8).
+On top of that, a cyanide vortex was observed to form at the south pole as this transition occurred (NASA/JPL "The Many Moods," Betz "Toxic," Hayes 27-8, Haynes "Seasons").

 However, none of this explains the cloud that scientists have seen in Titan's atmosphere.
 You see, it is made up of carbon and dicyanoacetylene (C4N2), or the compound responsible for giving Titan that orange color.
 But at the stratosphere where the cloud exists, only 1% of the C4N2 exists that the cloud requires to form.
 The solution may rest in the troposphere, directly underneath the cloud, where the condensation of methane occurs in an analogous method to the water on Earth.
 For whatever reason, the process is different around the poles of Titan, for warm air is forced down and condenses once contact is made with the cooler gases that it encounters.
 By extension, the stratosphere air is now brought down in temperature and pressure and allows unusual condensation to occur.
 Scientists suspect that sunlight around the poles interacts with the C4N2, ethane, acetylene, and hydrogen cyanide in the atmosphere and causes an energy loss that can then lead to cooler gas sinking to a lower level than models originally indicated (BBC Crew, Klesman "Titans").

 Back to the Lakes